-The Corkscrew is a short but stout climb off Mosquito Ridge Road and can (should?) be done in conjunction with some derivation of the Mosquito Ridge climb (see spreadsheet below).
-This is a remote climb in the Tahoe National Forest.
+The Corkscrew is a short but stout climb off Mosquito Ridge Road and can (should?) be done in conjunction with some derivation of the Mosquito Ridge climb.
+This is a remote climb in the Tahoe National Forest that is quite epic.
 Take Fire Road 23 off of Mosquito Ridge Road and travel 2.2 miles to the Oxbow Reservoir and Rubicon River.
 Just past the Reservoir the climb begins in earnest.

 There are some great views of the Hydroelectric Plant (the start) about 1,000’ up the climb as well as some interesting “look-backs” at the Corkscrew you just navigated (see slideshow, above).
 The grade on this beast is steep throughout, spiking at the mid to upper-teens in spots.
 This one will test you!